-- 6. The committee will keep the computing curriculum and its teaching, assessment and qualifications under review at all stages of school education. - 7.
-The committee will ensure any recommendations they consider making are informed by wide ranging consultations across all relevant stakeholder communities, including but not limited to school leaders, classroom practitioners, awarding organisations, other professional bodies, The committee will proactively engage with the relevant stakeholders, including but not limited to teachers, university academics, industry practitioners, employers and policy makers, to ensure the committee is aware in a timely fashion of concerns and issues that may be developing that could have little impact or even adversely affect the quality of computing education in schools. - 8.
-The committee will gather and synthesise evidence and expert opinion in order to produce advice and guidance on issues including, but not limited to, - a. the subject content as set out in the various UK National Curricula and the extent to which they set out the essential knowledge, skills and understanding needed for life, further study and employment - b. the range, quality, and fitness for purpose of the qualifications in computing available to school children, including GCSEs, Technical Awards, and A levels, and the extent to which they meet the diverse needs of different groups of students, including the needs of girls and students from poorer backgrounds and ethnic minorities - c. effective ways of assessing students' computing knowledge, skills and understanding and their use in qualifications - d. teachers' confidence and competence to teach the computing curriculum, including identifying needs for CPD and support. - 9.
-Ideally, the committee will have as Chair a nationally renowned figure, who will command the respect of the computing community, teachers, employers in general, policy makers across all four UK nations, learned societies, professional bodies and the wider public. - 10.
-Establish working groups when appropriate to address specific topics of relevance to the committee.
-A working group should be dissolved once its work has been completed or it reaches the end of its fixed lifetime.
+- 6. The committee will keep the UK computing curricula and associated teaching, assessment and qualifications under review at all stages of school and college education. - 7.
+The committee will ensure any recommendations it considers making to BCS are informed by wide ranging consultations across all relevant stakeholder communities, including but not limited to school leaders, classroom practitioners, awarding organisations, other professional bodies. - 8.
+The committee will proactively engage with relevant stakeholders and seek input and advice from four nation-specific computing education stakeholder panels and direct inputs from a wide range of sources including but not limited to teachers, university academics, industry practitioners, employers and policy makers to ensure the committee is aware in a timely fashion of concerns and issues that may be developing that could adversely affect the quality of computing education in schools. - 9.
+The committee will gather and synthesise evidence and expert opinion in order to produce advice and guidance on issues including, but not limited to, - a. the subject content as set out in the various UK National Curricula and the extent to which they provide a basis for schools and colleges to develop teaching programmes that develop the essential knowledge, skills and understanding needed for life, further study and employment - b. the range, quality, and fitness for purpose of the qualifications in computing available to children and young people, and the extent to which they meet the diverse needs of different groups of students, including the needs of girls and students from lower income backgrounds and ethnic minorities - c. the latest evidence-based pedagogy for teaching computing - d. effective ways of assessing students' computing knowledge, skills and understanding and their use in qualifications - e. teachers' and lecturers' confidence and competence to teach computing curricular, including identifying needs for CPD and support. - f. the supply of teachers and lecturers to meet the growing number of students choosing computing qualifications and pathways. - g. the curriculum in practice and how this manifests in different parts of the education journey for different groups. - 10.
+The committee may establish task and finish groups when appropriate to address specific topics of relevance to its work.
+A task and finish group should be dissolved once its work has been completed or it reaches the end of its fixed lifetime.